-Definition

-A chronic ulcer on the lower leg between knee and ankle joint resulting from improper functioning of venous valves and advanced chronic venous insufficiency (CVI).

-Epidemiology

-Prevalence of all leg ulcers: 1-2% in the general population, 4-5% of individuals older than 80 years.
-CVI is considered to cause 50% of leg ulcers, mixed venous-arterial insufficiency (PAOD) is the cause in in 10-20%.

-Aetiology & Pathogenesis

-The common denominator of vein ulcers is ischaemia of the upper dermis.
-Ulcers occur in superficial CVI (30-40%), such as marked insufficiency of the great saphenous vein, combined superficial and deep CVI, deep CVI (60-70%), post-thrombotic syndrome (50-60%) of patients with a venous ulcer have post-thrombotic syndrome.

-Signs & Symptoms

-Moderate pain, which improves on elevation (unlike in PAOD).
+Definition A chronic ulcer on the lower leg between knee and ankle joint resulting from improper functioning of venous valves and advanced chronic venous insufficiency (CVI).
+They are the most common cause of leg ulcers at all.
+Epidemiology Prevalence of all leg ulcers: 1-2% in the general population, 4-5% of individuals older than 80 years.
+CVI is considered to cause 60-80% of leg ulcers, mixed venous-arterial insufficiency (PAOD) is the cause in in 10-20%.
+Aetiology & Pathogenesis The common denominator of venous ulcers is ischaemia of the upper dermis.
+Ulcers occur in superficial CVI (30-40%), such as marked insufficiency of the great saphenous vein, combined superficial and deep CVI, deep CVI (60-70%), post-thrombotic syndrome (50-60%) of patients with a venous ulcer have post- thrombotic syndrome.
+Venous hypertension is the first factor followed by fibrin cuff and inflammatory cytokine release.
+Thereafter, leukocytes get trapped in the capillaries releasing proteolytic enzymes and reactive oxygen metabolites, which finally cause endothelial damage.
+In certain cases thrombophilia like factor V Leiden mutation, prothrombin mutations, deficiency of antithrombin, presence of antiphospholipid antibodies, protein C and S deficiencies and increased homocystein are co-morbidities complicating and driving the disease.
+Signs & Symptoms Moderate pain, which improves on elevation (unlike in PAOD).
 Irregular edges, associated oedema due to increased hydrostatic pressure, which contributes to 'atrophie blanche', pigmentation, associated superficial CVI.

-Localisation

-Peri-malleolar and almost always medial.

-Classification

-CEAP: Clinical class 5: inactive (healed) ulceration, clinical class 6: active ulceration.
+Localisation Peri-malleolar i.e. anterior to medial malleolus, pretibial area, lower third of leg and almost always medial.
+Classification CEAP: Clinical class 5: inactive (healed) ulceration, clinical class 6: active ulceration.
 CVI stage III by Widmer: Active or healed ulceration.

-Laboratory & other workups

-None.

-Dermatopathology

-Biopsies from the edge of the wound should be considered if an ulcer does not respond or responds inadequately to therapy and has an atypical appearance.

-Course

-Chronic, recurrent.

-Complications Cellulitis (erysipelas) with an ulcer as the entry site.
-Recurrent cellulitis is often relatively asymptomatic.
-Diagnosis Additional clinical findings: Oedema, atrophie blanche, varicose vein(s).
+Laboratory & other workups Several.
+Swaps for microbial contamination.
+Rule out neuropathic (nylon filament test) and arterial (Doppler ultrasound) evidence.
+Functional tests such as duplex ultrasound, photoplethysmography.
+Dermatopathology Biopsies from the edge of the wound should be considered if an ulcer does not respond or responds inadequately to therapy and has an atypical appearance.
+Course - Chronic, recurrent.
+Duration of more than 1 year recurrence rate in these ulcers is more than 70% - larger wounds - fibrin in >50% of wound surface - ankle-brachial pressure index (ABPI) < 0.8 - history of venous stripping/ligation and relapse.
+Complications - Dermatoliposclerosis. - Cellulitis (erysipelas) with an ulcer as the entry site.
+Recurrent cellulitis is often relatively asymptomatic but may lead to - chronic lymphedema and further impaired drainage. - Allergic and irritative or protein dermatitis.
+In particular, the common allergic contact sensitizers such as lanolin, topical antibiotics (gentamycin, neomycin, bacitracin), antiseptics, preservatives, emulsifiers, resins and latex are responsible. - Other factors are not sufficiently working muscle pumps (ankle, calf) Diagnosis Additional clinical findings: Oedema, atrophie blanche, varicose vein(s).
 Identification of CVI: duplex (first choice), phlebography, doppler sonography: only low sensitivity.
 For the assessment of the deep venous system the systolic ankle-brachial-pressure index for ruling out concomitant PAOD is recommended.
 Differential Diagnosis Vascular: PAOD, lymphatic vasculitis.

 Haematological diseases: sickle cell anaemia, thalassaemia.
 Infections: bacterial ecthyma; mycobacterial - TB and leprosy; gumma (syphilis); parasitic (tropics); fungal (tropics).
 Traumatic/physical.